Question-first, not data-first

 That’s decision support.

-But these capabilities only work if the underlying data architecture supports them.
+These capabilities only work if the underlying data architecture supports them.
 Point a language model at messy, inconsistent data and you’ll get confident-sounding nonsense.

 This is why data readiness matters.
 You need canonical metrics that are pre-calculated and trustworthy.
 You need semantic data that’s embedded and searchable.
 You need correlation mappings that connect your internal data to external context.